 The attribution reports:

-- Provide insights into campaign performance
+- Provide insights into campaign performance and showcase how credit is distributed across attribution models

 - Inform your tCPA or budget setting by showing you which campaigns and networks assist conversions